Draw soup

-Draw soup is the name of soups from the southeastern and southwestern parts of Nigeria that are made from okra, ogbono (Irvingia gabonensis), or ewedu leaves (jute).
+Draw soup is the pidgin english name of some soups in parts of Nigeria that are made from okra, ogbono (Irvingia gabonensis) or ewedu leaves (jute).
 The name derives from the thick viscosity characteristic of the broth as it draws out of the bowl when eaten either with a spoon or, more characteristically, by dipping a small piece of solid (fufu) into it.
-It can be served with numerous Nigerian fufu meals, including eba (garri) and pounded yam. Ọkwụrụ/ọkro and ọgbọnọ seeds are used respectively to prepare ofe ọkwụrụ and ofe ọgbọnọ, an Igbo soup that is traditionally served with ụtara (swallows—semisolids simultaneously eaten with soups).
-Ewedu can be used to make a Yoruba soup that is traditionally served with amala.
+It can be served with numerous Nigerian fufu meals, including eba (garri) and pounded yam.

+Overview

+Okro has a slimy and viscous texture, and different regions in Nigeria have their own variations, often eaten with a swallow of choice.
+The dish contains fiber, Vitamins A and C, as well as essential minerals that help boost immunity and regulate blood sugar levels.
+When paired with animal protein sources, it becomes a nutritious and balanced meal.

+The dish has a rich flavor, is easy to prepare, and reheats well.

 Preparation

 The ingredients for draw soup include: